galacticpuzzlehunt/puzzlord/README.md

     - JavaScript dependence is minimized.
 When useful, we use modern JS and don't try to support old browsers.
     - To reduce code, we rely on Django built-in features when possible.
     - No uploading files for puzzles or solutions.
 Instead, you can just paste links to external files or docs, which is what we almost always did when using Puzzletron anyway.
-    - No direct connection to postprodding.
-It is expected that postprodders will format the puzzle elsewhere and simply report what they did in Puzzlord.
+    - ~~No direct connection to postprodding.
+It is expected that postprodders will format the puzzle elsewhere and simply report what they did in Puzzlord.~~ We ended up implementing postprodding in Puzzlord, but it's probably one of the trickier parts to get working, and you can ignore it in some workflows.
 - Permissiveness, which dovetails with simplicity, and is OK because we generally trust our writing team:
     - Anybody can change the status of puzzles and add/remove themselves or other people to/from any puzzle-related role (author, discussion editor, factchecker, postprodder, spoiled).
 - Improved spoiler safety: